jhihsheng/nano-optics/OTID/connection_ssh.md

 4. Enter Username (vpn user帳號) and Password (VPN pass).

 ## 安裝與設定mobaxterm
 1. Install `mobaxterm` and open it.
 2. Start a new SSH session.
 Remote host = container IP, user name = 學號, password = 預設密碼.
-   After that you will see the termial interface.
-You can use the termial to access the Linux container
+   After that you will see the terminal interface.
+You can use the terminal to access the Linux container

 ## Install Conda
 1. Switch to bash shell by typing